 So you’ve developed a solid employer brand and have taken at least initial steps to leverage it in your hiring process.
 But how are you ensuring that it is working?
 How do you know whether there is alignment between what you’ve identified as your brand and what employees and potential employees think of your brand?

 Progressive organizations have invested huge amounts of time and money in developing and amplifying their employer brand but few have solid metrics in place to measure what they have developed and optimize the impact of their brand.
+In other words, measure employer brand.

 A brand is a living thing, based not on what is conveyed, but on what is experienced.
 So in order to truly harness the power of your employer brand, you need to monitor and measure what is being experienced by your employees, potential employees and your current candidates.